Decide on object parts or group and member records

 For example:

-For more information, see Link related Object records.
+For more information, see Link related Object records together.

 Linking accessories to an Object record